 Uganda has some malaria areas, so ask your doctor whether you need to take medication.
 Full disclosure: I did not take any malaria medication on my trip to East Africa.
 But I lived in a malaria-risk country for four years, so I’m very aware of the risks and took steps to prevent bites during my time in Uganda.
 Pack plenty of repellent, sleep under mosquito nets (all hotels and lodges provide these) and cover up in the evening.

-Make sure you have good travel insurance.
-I always purchase my travel insurance through World Nomads.
-Luckily, I had no issues on this trip and didn’t need to use my insurance, but it always pays to be prepared.
+I always purchase travel insurance.
+World Nomads offers simple and flexible travel insurance.
+Luckily, I had no issues on this trip and didn’t need to use my insurance.

 Pack a good first-aid kit with any medications you need while travelling.
 I always pack pain-relief medication (like Nurofen or Ibuprofen), Pepto-Bismol or peptosyl for tummy troubles, Imodium, antiseptic cream, antibiotics (prescribed by a doctor) and Band-Aids.